psagun/ministat/README.md

 # ministat
 A small tool to do the statistics legwork on benchmarks etc.
+ - Optimizing ministat to take advantage of modern CPU features and compiler optimizations.

 Written by Poul-Henning Kamp, lured into a dark Linux alley and clubbed over the head and hauled away to Github by yours truly.